International Admission

 What is Regensen to you?

 Opening the big green gate to Regensen, I felt like Alice falling down the rabbit hole to Wonderland.
-There, right at the heart of Copenhagen, was a world of its own.
-Everyday lives of residents in Regensen ('Regensianere') shape what this 400-year-old institution is: making new themes for parties, dining with different associations, renting a fencing basement to watch election or football matches, and participating Regensen meetings until midnight discussing how to better this place are just a few to name.
-That's what I like about Regensen.
-It's a place where the spaces and traditions are lived through us.
+Right in the heart of Copenhagen, it’s a world of its own.
+The lives of Regensianere shape this 400-year-old institution—creating party themes, dining with different associations, watching elections or football matches in the fencing basement (without actual fencing), and debating how to improve Regensen late into the night.
+That’s what I love about it: spaces and traditions are lived through us.

 How has Regensen changed you?